LEGOLAND Florida is located on the site of the former Cypress Gardens Adventure Park in Winter Haven, roughly half way between Orlando and Tampa.

 LEGOLAND is now part of the Merlin Entertainment Group, which is the second largest entertainment group in the world after Disney with twelve other theme parks in the United States as well as a number of other attractions in Europe including LEGOLAND Discovery Centers, Madame Tussauds, Sea Life, The London Eye, Alton Towers, Thorpe Park and Warwick Castle.

-The Merlin group has also developed I-Drive 360 on International Drive which includes a SeaLife Aquarium, a Madame Tussauds wax works attraction as well as the Orlando Eye, a large observation wheel like The London Eye.
+The Merlin group has also developed ICON Orlando 360 on International Drive which includes a SeaLife Aquarium, a Madame Tussauds wax works attraction as well as the ICON Orlando Eye, a large observation wheel like The London Eye.